krampstudio/future.js/README.md

  - Web Component : attributs definition, getter and setter, and type casting
  - Web Component : event emitter : component extended lifecycle
  - Web Component : content definition from callback or external template
+ - Web Component : content re-render on attribute change (if udpate is set to true)

 ## TODO